Skip to main content

 Red Light Research 2026

-What does the evidence actually say about red and near infrared light for chronic conditions?
+What does the evidence actually say about red and near-infrared light for chronic conditions?

-A practical, evidence-led overview of research into red and near infrared light (often called photobiomodulation in scientific studies), with a careful look at fibromyalgia, chronic pain outcomes and why Parkinson’s research is drawing attention.
+A practical, evidence-led overview of research into red and near-infrared light (often called photobiomodulation in scientific studies), with a careful look at fibromyalgia, chronic pain outcomes and why Parkinson's research is drawing attention.

-Updated: 2026 Reading time: 10 to 14 minutes
+Updated: 2026 Reading time: 10-14 min Research-informed

 Why this topic is suddenly everywhere